integration-os/connections/CONTRIBUTING_SOURCES.md

 ### `getWebhooks`

-- Retrieves all the webhooks created by Buildable
+- Retrieves all the webhooks created by Event

 ### `getSubscribedEvents`